NHS information · Arms

 Self-care information from NHS

-• Use a forearm strap or brace
+• Use a forearm strap or brace worn just below the elbow to reduce tendon strain.

 Common questions